Dylan Moore Preview, Player Props: Mariners vs. Athletics

 Dylan Moore At The Plate

-- Moore has five doubles, a triple, seven home runs and 10 walks while hitting .240.
+- Moore is batting .232 with five doubles, a triple, seven home runs and 11 walks.

+- In 35.9% of his 39 games this season, Moore has picked up at least one hit.
+He's also had six multi-hit games.

-- Moore has picked up a hit in 14 of 38 games this season, with multiple hits six times.
+- He has hit a long ball in 12.8% of his games this season, and 6.2% of his plate appearances.

-- Moore has driven in a run in 11 games this year (28.9%), including three games with more than one RBI (7.9%).
+- Moore has had an RBI in 11 games this year (28.2%), including three multi-RBI outings (7.7%).
 He has also driven in three or more of his team's runs in two contests.

-- He has scored in 10 games this season (26.3%), including multiple runs in three games.
+- He has scored in 25.6% of his games this year, with more than one run scored in 7.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.